ShiroXOkami/VRCASL-Gestures-Simplified/README.md

 # ASL-Gestures-Simplified
-Basically plug and play
+Basically plug and play.
+ASLGS was created with IRL handshapes in mind and each hand is fully independant.
+No combo gestures for any handshape.

 Huge Thanks to all my friends for the inspiration and to all the people who use this in game ^~^

-A ThumbParameters OSC must be running for ASLGS to function properly.
+Install [@benaclejames/OVRThumbParams](https://github.com/benaclejames/OVRThumbParams) to automatically run the OSC program on SteamVR launch.
+This version is designed and based around the OVRTP program and NOT compatible with I5UCC's OSC program.

-Highly recommend using [@benaclejames](https://github.com/benaclejames/OVRThumbParams) method to automatically run with SteamVR.
+For Oculus Touch support go to [@I5UCC](https://github.com/I5UCC/VRC-ASL_Gestures)'s repo.

 ## To add to Blank Slate Avatar
 1. Import Package